 An example of Expressionism can be found just west of University Blvd, on Indian School Rd–the St. Paul Lutheran Church–with it’s ‘concave or convex surfaces, marked by arched or vaulted spaces,’ below.

 Mid-Century Modern residences can be found in numerous locations across the city–see map Noted MetroABQ Mid-Century Modern Clusters.
-The image below sits in Nob Hill and has a couple nicely-meshing Mid-Century styles: projecting rooflines and ‘glass curtain’ walls to let the light in; it faces south so the wall of windows allows for great passive solar winter heat gain & shaded south-facing summer patios.
+The image just above sits in Nob Hill, in an area called the Monte Vista Triangle, & has a couple nicely-meshing Mid-Century styles: projecting rooflines & ‘glass curtain’ walls to let the light in; it faces south so the wall of windows allows for great passive solar winter heat gain & shaded south-facing summer patios.

 Below is another Nob Hill Mid-Century home, across the street from the residence above, & also featured in the Monte Vista Triangle Walking Tour.
 From the Tour: